jamesalbert/wpwn/README.md

 ## Getting Started

 wpwn is not even in alpha stage yet.
-Only detection of certain routes with certain characteristics is implemented so far.
 To try it out:

 ```sh
 # install sdkman